rokath/trice/docs/TriceEncodings.md

 --->

+## Encoding `wrap` & `wrapL`

+- This is the same as bare, but each trice atom is prefixed with a 4 byte wrap information:
+    - 0xEB = start byte
+    - 0x60 = source address
+    - 0x60 = destination address
+    - crc8 = 8 bit checksum over start byte, source and destination address, and the 4 bare bytes.

 ## Encoding `esc`

 The `esc` encoding uses an escape character for syncing after some data loss.
-It is extendable and recommended if plenty of runtime strings need to be transmitted because these are more compact in `esc` encoding compared to the bare format.
+It is extendable.
 - All numbers are transmitted in network order (big endian).
 - All values are in left-right order - first value comes first.